16BitS3G4l/FlyingBackToPE/README.md

 ## Goal
 To learn more about PE files by building a PE32/PE32+ compatible parser - done.

+---

+## Terminology
+### RVA (Relative Virtual Address)
+The virtual address of an item in the file refers to the location in memory (virtual address space vs physical address space).

+The relative virtual address is the virtual address of the item relative to the base address of the image file / PE.

+These concepts are quite important - one example where they come up are resource imports (like DLLs, e.g. VCRUNTIME.dll).

+---

 ## Structure of a PE File

 ### 1) DOS Header